 Our relationship with our clients is more than just about making sure their compliance work is up to date.
 We want to work with our clients to grow & develop their business and personal wealth and offer a range of services to suit their needs.

 A Tax Agent must be registered with the Tax Practitioners Board and follow strict regulations that ensure they act in a professional manner.

 Most registered tax agents have special lodgement schedules and can lodge returns for their clients later than the usual 31 October deadline.
 However, if you did not go to a registered tax agent last year – or you will be going to a different tax agent this year – make sure you see them before 31 October.

 See this article from the ATO that further explains the role of the tax agent.

-Accountants tell them how to do it.
-The accountants than periodically make sense of all the information by turning it into useful reports.
 A more in depth explanation of the differences can be found in this article

 It’s always a good idea to be insured, but if you’re basing your Private Health Insurance decision on taxation considerations there are a few things to consider.
 The below table shows how the Medicare Surcharge is applied at differing income rates.